Low Sodium Fast Foods

-More individuals are becoming aware of their health needs prompting, fast food businesses to adapt their menus to meet the needs of their customers’ growing health awareness.
+More individuals are becoming aware of their health needs, prompting fast food businesses to adapt their menus to meet the needs of their customers and growing health awareness.

-Today, fast-food restaurants add grain products, heart-healthy, lactose-free, and sugar-free alternatives to their menu items.
+Today, fast-food restaurants add grain products with heart-healthy, lactose-free, and sugar-free alternatives to their menu items.

-Low sodium fast food choices are also gradually becoming available in the top fast food businesses such as MacDonald’s, Taco Bells, Starbucks, Subways, etc.
+Low-sodium fast food options are also gradually becoming available at the top fast food businesses, such as McDonald’s, Taco Bell, Starbucks, and Subway.

 Although existing low sodium fast food choices do not always match the FDA’s definition of ‘low sodium foods,’ the following tips can help maintain a healthy salt intake: